 So, what is a basilica?
 Why do we build them?
 A basilica is a pagan building whose main purposes were to focus on the emperor and show off his wealth.
 Today, they have been christened.
 We build them to focus on our emperor, God, and to show off his wealth both in heaven and on earth.
 In St. Peter’s, there are statues of the saints and St. Paul’s holds the collection of papal portraits.
 The beautiful mediums are used to demonstrate the wealth of God on earth.
 And the images depicted call us to remember the wealth of God in heaven.

-Resources: our Virtual Pilgrimage to St. Paul’s Outside the Wall (coming soon to YouTube)
+Resources: our Virtual Pilgrimage to St. Paul’s Outside the Wall (watch on YouTube here)